USS Harold E. Holt: Construction and career

-Harold E. Holt was built by Todd Shipyards, Los Angeles Division, San Pedro, California, laid down on 11 May 1968, launched on 3 May 1969 and delivered on 19 March 1971.
-Harold E. Holt was commissioned 26 March 1971, decommissioned 2 July 1992 and struck 11 January 1995.
+Harold E. Holt was built by Todd Shipyards, Los Angeles Division, San Pedro, California.
+Laid down on 11 May 1968, she was launched on 3 May 1969 delivered on 19 March 1971 and commissioned 26 March 1971.

 Although not scheduled for deployment so soon after commissioning, Harold E. Holt was sent to the Gulf of Tonkin on short notice soon after the North Vietnamese Easter Offensive began in the spring of 1972.
 During deployment, she served as PIRAZ escort and provided gunfire support near Quang Tri.
 She came under fire a number of times from shore batteries and sustained one mine hit with minor damage.
 She returned to Long Beach in late November 1972, and was later awarded a Meritorious Unit Commendation for this deployment.

 In May 1975, Harold E. Holt was involved in the Mayaguez incident.
 During the recapture of the container ship Mayaguez, Marines crossing from Harold E. Holt conducted the first hostile ship-to-ship boarding by the U.S. Navy since 1826.

 On 21 March 1984, the Victor-class submarine K-314 collided with the aircraft carrier USS Kitty Hawk in the Sea of Japan.
 Kitty Hawk was not significantly damaged but the Soviet submarine could not get underway to proceed home for repairs under her own power.
 Harold E. Holt stayed on scene for several days before the Soviets could send out a seagoing tug to bring her home.
 Harold E. Holt offered assistance several times after daybreak but was refused by K-314's captain.

-On 10 July 2002, Harold E. Holt was sunk as a target ship as part of the RIMPAC training exercises.
+Harold E. Holt was decommissioned 2 July 1992 and struck 11 January 1995.
+On 10 July 2002, she was sunk as a target ship as part of the RIMPAC training exercises.